-the garden is divided into sections with a number of raised beds. it has its own in-built natural water irrigation system fed by the spring in the orchard. all our compost is organic and we only use organic kitchen waste. the garden works with and for the restaurant kitchen and all the bulbs and seeds are collected, stored and planted again for the following year. recently we have expanded the garden to include tunnels for heritage tomatoes and more growing areas.
+the garden is divided into sections with a number of raised beds. the garden works with and for the restaurant's kitchen and all the bulbs and seeds are collected, stored and planted again for the following year.

-during the year we very often organise kitchen garden tours and visits for local schools when the children can learn how the garden started, how we grow good looking, tasty vegetables and fruit for the bell's busy restaurant. contact reception for details
+during the year we sometimes organise kitchen garden tours and visits for local schools when the children can learn how the garden started, how we collect seeds and grow good looking, tasty vegetables and fruit for the bell's busy restaurant. contact reception for details of how to organise a tour.

 the bell is a member of the national garden scheme. contact reception for details of garden tours.

-this is a fantastic article by silvana de soissons which doesn't miss a trick about the garden and the bell - well worth reading if you have a few spare minutes!
+this is a fantastic article by silvana de soissons and well worth reading if you have a few spare minutes!

 the kitchen garden featured in itv wales's 'a little piece of paradise' programme 3 with ruth wignal and bill lee. www.itv.com/wales/